 Your doctor and anesthesiologist may do the following:

-Talk to the doctor about your medicines.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+Talk to the doctor about your medications.
+You may be asked to stop taking some medications up to 1 week before the procedure.

 Other things to keep in mind before the procedure: